opiproject/opi-prov-life/COORDINATION.md

    - Maintenance OS/FW on xPU’s non-volatile storage
    - Other

-***SE> Instructing the xPU to enter a maintenance mode or a "boot override" is useful, but may not be sufficent.
+***SE> Instructing the xPU to enter a maintenance mode or a "boot override" is useful, but may not be sufficient.
 There might be a need for a more complete in-band host management interface for xPUs, similar to NVMe-MI Host Interface or CXL .
 Maybe keep this simple and remove from this proposal?

 If we beleive this is required, we will have to think about the compexity this may add to the xPU boot order management (xPU UEFI BootOrder variable, AMC boot order from IPMI/Redfis, etc..)